yushundong/yushundong.github.io/_pages/about.md

 News
 ------
 * Jan.
+2024: One paper accepted by PAKDD.
+* Jan.
 2024: One paper accepted by ICLR.
 * Nov.
 2023: Passed dissertation proposal defense.
 * Aug.
 2023: One paper accepted by CIKM.